 Currently, I am working with (supervising or co-supervising) the following people, at Dalhousie unless otherwise mentioned:

-- Yan Chen, IDPhD candidate, Image-based culturomics for social impact assessment (co-supervised with Mike Smit, Dal School of Information Management), 2018-
+- Yan Chen, IDPhD, Image auto-coding tools for social impact assessment: Leveraging social media data to understand social and cultural hydro-landscape changes in Canada (co-supervised with Mike Smit, Dal School of Information Management), 2018-

-- Kate Thompson, IDPhD candidate, Operationalizing ES in Urban Planning (co-supervised with Peter Duinker, SRES), 2016-
+- Kate Thompson, IDPhD, Operationalizing ES in Urban Planning (co-supervised with Peter Duinker, SRES), 2016-

 - Yan Chen, MES 2016, Understanding youth landscape perceptions and mapping landscape values via social media – returned to start in IDPhD with me and Mike Smit starting in 2018.